info340b-sp24/group09-project/README.md

-INFO 340 Project
+# INFO 340 Project
 This repository contains code for an interactive information web app, created for the Client-Side Web Development course at the UW iSchool.

-Jiaxin Ma Karena Li Cas Cheng
+Group members: Jiaxin Ma Karena Li Cas Cheng

 # Getting Started with Create React App